Vini2/agtools/docs/metagenapplications.md

 ## Identify bacteriophage candidates from an assembly graph

-Bacteriophages (or phages) tend to form circular components in the assembly graph.
+Bacteriophages (or phages) with circular genomes tend to form circular components in the assembly graph.
 Here is a simple “phage candidate finder” using *agtools*.
 It looks for simple cycles in the oriented unitig graph (i.e., circular paths) and keeps the ones whose estimated genome length falls in a typical bacteriophage range (default 10–300 kb; most sequenced phages cluster around 30–50 kb).
 You can adjust `MIN_LEN`/`MAX_LEN` as needed.

 ```python
 import igraph as ig